fconstancias/metabaRpipe/README.md

 ## ETH FBT users:

-Please use the following commands to process the data targeting 16S V4 region using the PCR primers and parameters we use in the FBT group from the C18 bioinformatic workstation.
-Everything is installed and configure, you can follow the steps below to analyse your data.
+You can use the following commands to process the data targeting 16S V4 region using the PCR primers and parameters we use in the FBT group from the C18 bioinformatic workstation.
+Everything is installed and configured, you can follow the steps below to analyse your data.

 * First please book the  C18 bioinformatic workstation using the [calendar](https://hest.sp.ethz.ch/bt-calendars/_layouts/15/start.aspx#/Lists/D42%20PharmaBiome%20office).

 * Check the information to access the C18 bioinformatic workstation from the `p/Documentation/ILLUMINA_Sequencing/16S-bioinformatic-pipeline/FBT_bioinfo_pipeline.pdf` on `slide 16`.

-* Then, create a directory were you are going to place the raw sequencing data and generate the outputs under `/Users/localadmin/WORKSHOP`.
-You could do that using Mac Finder or from the terminal if you already have experience.
+* Create a directory were you are going to place the raw sequencing data and generate the outputs under `/Users/localadmin/WORKSHOP`.
+You could do that using Mac Finder or from the terminal..

-* The next step is to organise the raw sequencing files in Miseq-run-specific sub-directories of a raw directory as explained in the **Raw data structure** section above.
+* Organise the raw sequencing files in **Miseq-run-specific** **sub-directories** of a raw directory as explained in the **Raw data structure** section above.
 It should look like `/Users/localadmin/WORKSHOP/My_dir/My_analysis/raw/my_run_1/` and if you are analysing more than 1 run you would other sub-directories, e.g., `/Users/localadmin/WORKSHOP/My_dir/My_analysis/raw/my_run_2/`

-* Open the terminal from the dock.
+* Open the terminal from the MAC dock.

 * Using the terminal, navigate to the directory you have created `cd` *i.e.*, change directory command.